Coastal Acid Sulfate Soils

 Where are Coastal Acid Sulfate Soils in Victoria?

-New research is being conducted by DPI and DSE, to improve our knowledge of where Coastal Acid Sulfate Soils occur along Victoria’s coast.
-It maps land that has the potential to contain Coastal Acid Sulfate Soils, i.e. Prospective Land, rather than mapping the individual bodies of Coastal Acid Sulfate themselves since they are often hidden below more recent soils.
+New research was conducted by the former DPI and DSE, to improve our knowledge of where Coastal Acid Sulfate Soils occur along Victoria’s coast.
+Land was mapped that has the potential to contain Coastal Acid Sulfate Soils, i.e. Prospective Land, rather than mapping the individual bodies of Coastal Acid Sulfate themselves since they are often hidden below more recent soils.

 - contain metal sulfides, or

 - contain metal sulfides and, because of partial oxidation of the metal sulfides, also contain sulfate, and are acidic.

 - are acidic and contain sulfate due to the complete oxidation of the metal sulfides to sulfuric acid.

 Generally, the coastal land between the shoreline and the 2 m AHD contour is Prospective Land, in accord with estimates for the mid-Holocene high sea stand being at 1.5 m AHD (remember that tides would also have been higher than today).
 This illustrated for the Glenelg River estuary at Nelson, Victoria.

 - understanding how Coastal Acid Sulfate Soils form,

 - understanding that sea levels have varied and that during the mid-Holocene, the sea was 1.5 m higher than it is today,